ScarletRav3n/Scarlet-Cogs/README.md

 * Duel for hours at a time.
 * Find out if your love crush is the right one.
 * Other fun and random commands!
+* Has a counter so you know how many times each command is used.

 #### Pepe Cog
 * Several rare pepes.